Menu Close

 • Dealing with the stress and emotional toll on self and other family members

-5 Tips for Transitioning into Memory Care
+5 Tips for Moving a Parent to Memory Care

 1. Stick to a script – Many family members have strong opinions about the move to memory care.
 Having everyone use the same phrasing in a straightforward, comforting way helps alleviate anxiety and confusion.